danruddev/budgetum-support/privacy-policy.md

 ### Cloud Storage
 **Budgetum does not use cloud storage or external servers for any personal data.** You retain full control over any backup files you create.

-## Third-Party Services

-### Google AdMob
-- **Advertising:** Budgetum uses Google AdMob to display non-personalized ads, which do not use any personal data for targeting purposes.
-Google AdMob collects limited, non-identifiable information solely for ad delivery purposes.
-For more information, please refer to [Google’s Privacy Policy](https://policies.google.com/privacy).

-### In-App Purchases
-- **Payment Processing:** Any in-app purchases, such as ad removal, are securely managed by Apple App Store or Google Play Store.
-We do not collect or store any payment details.

 ## Data Security